ariellubonja/ncar-zarr-code/README.md

 Example Command:

-> python main.py --timestep 10 -p /path/to/ncar/netcdf/files --zarr_chunk_size 64 --desired_cube_side 512 --distribution prod
+> python src/main.py -p /path/to/ncar/netcdf/files/jhd.000.nc -n sabl2048a

 Notes:

 The script currently does not implement custom Zarr encoding (`--zarr_encoding` flag).
 Please edit `main.py` to modify encoding parameters.

+<i>The script reads the Timestep from the input file name</i>

 Optimal Zarr chunk size has been found to be 64^3 by Mike Schnaubern and Ryan Hausen.
 This is the default chunk size.